From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Abstract

 \section{Abstract}

 Many real-world datasets have an underlying dynamic graph structure, where entities and their interactions evolve over time.
-Machine learning models should consider these dynamics in order to harness their full potential in downstream tasks.
-Previous approaches for graph representation learning have focused on either sampling k-hop neighborhoods, akin to breadth-first search, or random walks, akin to depth-first search.
+Machine learning models should consider these dynamics in order to harness their full potential in downstream tasks.\enlargethispage{12pt} Previous approaches for graph representation learning have focused on either sampling k-hop neighborhoods, akin to breadth-first search, or random walks, akin to depth-first search.
 However, these methods are computationally expensive and unsuitable for real-time, low-latency inference on dynamic graphs.
 To overcome these limitations, we propose \textit{graph-sprints} a general purpose feature extraction framework for continuous-time-dynamic-graphs (CTDGs) that has low latency and is competitive with state-of-the-art, higher latency models.
 To achieve this, a streaming, low latency approximation to the random-walk based features is proposed.
 In our framework, time-aware node embeddings summarizing multi-hop information are computed using only single-hop operations on the incoming edges.
 We evaluate our proposed approach on three open-source datasets and two in-house datasets, and compare with three state-of-the-art algorithms (TGN-attn, TGN-ID, Jodie).
 We demonstrate that our \textit{graph-sprints} features, combined with a machine learning classifier, achieve competitive performance (outperforming all baselines for the node classification tasks in five datasets).
-Simultaneously, \textit{graph-sprints} significantly reduce inference latencies, achieving close to an order of magnitude speed-up in our experimental setting.
+Simultaneously, \textit{graph-sprints} significantly reduce inference latencies, achieving close to an order of magnitude speed-up in our experimental setting.\enlargethispage{12pt} \aptLtoX[graphic=no,type=html]{}{ } This work has been published at ACM ICAIF 2023 conference proceedings.